 Farmers gave a big nod to CA approaches that supported local innovations grounded in own local knowledge systems.
-Specialist researchers, government and funding organizations should assume the local brand of farmers thereby getting a rebrand amenable approaches and locally to CA implementation.
+Specialist researchers, government and funding organizations should assume the local brand of farmers thereby getting a rebrand and locally amenable approaches to CA implementation.
 Locally based approaches to CA, that are build on research knowledge system from IKS, were judged to be sustainable, relevant, able to create meaningful wealth for the family and adjacent communities.